top of page

 Risks and Benefits of Outdoor Learning

-Our thoughtful approach to risk management includes a risk-benefit assessment (RBA) of activities and experiences we routinely engage in.
+Our thoughtful approach to risk includes a comprehensive Emergency Plan paired with risk-benefit assessment (RBA) of activities and experiences we routinely engage in.
 We also do daily site scans as on-going monitoring of conditions in our changing outdoor learning environment.
-The following is a snapshot of our risk-benefit assessment that highlights how we embrance and mange risk.
+The following is a snapshot of our risk-benefit assessment that highlights how we embrace and mange risk.
 Note: Our complete RBA also includes level of risk and actions we take to mitigate each one.

 Climbing trees